This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - any resource implications of the proposed change.

-(266) Submission must be in a timely manner for consideration by the Program and Course Approval Committee no later than its August 2018 meeting for inclusion in 2019 advertising materials including the UAC website.
-For inclusion in the UAC Guide or the University's prospectus, a program must be approved at least 12 months prior to the commencement date of the program.
+(268) Submission must be in a timely manner for consideration by the PCAC no later than its May 2019 meeting.
+For inclusion in the UAC Guide or the University's prospectus, a program must be approved no later than the April meeting of the PCAC.

-(267) In exceptional circumstances, submissions will be considered by the Program and Course Approval Committee post the September 2018 meeting for implementation in 2019.
-These amendments may not appear in advertising materials if due publication timelines have passed.
+(269) In exceptional circumstances, submissions will be considered by the PCAC post the May 2019 meeting for implementation in 2020.
+These amendments may not appear in advertising materials if publication timelines have passed.
+Changes made after the May meeting of the PCAC will not be timetabled clash free and may not be allocated to preferred facilities or rooms.
 Faculties are responsible for promulgation to prospective students including UAC applicants and school leavers.

 Notifying Staff and Students